Play Makes Sense Phase 2 Phonics Activity C is for Cupcake

 What is phonics?

 Phonics is split into six phases.
-Each phase teaches a different skill which will help
+Each phase teaches a different skill which helps

 Throughout their phonics journey children will become more confident at recognising the sounds that different letters make and will become experts at blending and segmenting.